jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-51.md

-+++
+---
-title= "The urban population is generally deficient in linguistics" description= "The more remote urban people are from the Arabic language, the more difficult it is for them to obtain it" image= "/covers/muq.jpg" author= "Ibn Khaldun" date= 2021-12-28 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-50" linkbtext= "Part 50" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-52" linkftext= "Part 52" heading= "Part 51"
+title: "The urban population is generally deficient in linguistics"
+description: "The more remote urban people are from the Arabic language, the more difficult it is for them to obtain it"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 51"
+date: 2021-10-16
+---

 <!-- ## 51.
 The urban population is generally deficient in obtaining the linguistic habit that results from instruction -->